How do you calculate a fair divorce settlement?

 What is divorce?

-Recent legislation has seen the introduction of ‘no-fault divorces’ which seek to make the process less acrimonious by removing the need for either party to blame the other for the breakdown of the marriage.
+Recent legislation has seen the introduction of ‘no-fault divorce’ which seeks to make the process less acrimonious by removing the need for either party to blame the other for the breakdown of the marriage.

 What is a divorce settlement?

-A divorce settlement (or financial settlement) is an agreement which divorcing couples reach (or have imposed by the court) on the sharing out of their assets – including money, property and possessions.
+A divorce settlement (or financial settlement) is an agreement that divorcing couples reach as to how their assets are to be shared.

 What is the usual financial split in a divorce?